Attosecond XFEL and Beyond

 Attosecond XFEL

 Hard X-ray attosecond pulses are a uniquely powerful route to resolving electronic motion and nonequilibrium dynamics on their natural timescales.
-The challenge is not merely to reach the attosecond regime, but to do so with sufficiently high peak power and with pulse properties that are actually useful for experiments.
+The challenge is not merely to reach the attosecond regime, but to do so with sufficiently high peak power, higher photon energy, and pulse properties that are actually useful for experiments.

-This is my primary focus.
-I work on the generation and application of ultra-high-power hard X-ray attosecond pulses, with emphasis on beam shaping, pulse compression, source optimization, diagnostics, and the transition from proof-of-principle generation to robust scientific use.
+This is a primary focus of the current research program.
+The work emphasizes beam shaping, electron-beam compression, automatic optimization, diagnostics, and the transition from proof-of-principle generation to robust scientific use.

 02